 o Once you arrive at the waiting area for evacuation assistance, you should remain in place until emergency responders arrive.

 Please be aware that for drills, individuals that have sheltered in the area of rescue assistance will not be physically evacuated from the building.
 Instead, the Emergency Responder conducting the sweep will confirm that you are in the correct/designated rescue location for that building.
-In the event you have concerns about the evacuation plan or rescue location following a drill, please contact the Office of Disability Services by phone, 216.687.2015, or email email@example.com as soon as possible.For more information on making a plan for assisting disabled persons in an emergency, please read the FEMA Brochure.
+In the event you have concerns about the evacuation plan or rescue location following a drill, please contact the Office of Disability Services by phone, 216.687.2015, or email firstname.lastname@example.org as soon as possible.For more information on making a plan for assisting disabled persons in an emergency, please visit the FEMA Office of Disability Integration and Coordination website.

 - Remain in the Designated Meeting Area until instructions are given.